covenant

 But everything changes with the second tree—the tree of the knowledge of good and evil.
 When Adam and Eve chose to eat from that tree, they didn't just disobey a rule; they broke covenant.
 In that moment, they decided they wanted to call the shots themselves.
 They chose their own way over God's way.
 They became, in their minds, their own god.

 That same temptation still governs the world today.
 The pull to determine right and wrong based on feelings or desires is nothing new.
-People will twist the Word, justify compromise, and claim grace as a license to live however they want.
 But every time we eat from that tree—every time we go our own way—we lose something.
 The glory fades.
 The access to life is diminished.
-And we are left trying to cover ourselves with the same fig leaves of self-justification Adam and Eve used.

 But God didn't walk away.
 Because He is not just the One who makes covenant—He is the One who keeps it.

 Abraham shows us that.
 God called him out, gave him a promise, and waited until Abraham was well beyond natural ability before fulfilling it.
-Isaac—the son of promise—was born to a man who was one hundred years old.
 And then one day, God asked for that promise back.
 Take your son, your only son, and offer him on the mountain.

 Abraham obeyed.
 He carried the wood, climbed the mountain, and laid his son on the altar.
 And just before the knife fell, God provided.
 A ram caught in the thicket.
 A substitute.
 It was there that Abraham discovered one of the great names of God: Jehovah Jireh—The Lord Will Provide.